Hybrid Search with Elasticsearch: Combining BM25 and Vector kNN for RAG

 bulk(es, generate_actions(document_chunks))

-Elasticsearch supports hybrid search via knn + query in a single request:
+Elasticsearch supports hybrid search via knn + query in a single request with RRF fusion.

 def hybrid_search_es(